michaelgeers6/personal-website/content/research/research.md

 Tump, A.N., Lorenz-Spreen, P., **Geers, M.**, Herzog, S.M., Kurvers, R.H.J.M.
 The role of response biases and time pressure on false news identification.

-Representative design in behavioral research on misinformation.
-With R. Hertwig, S.M.
-Herzog, A. Kozyreva, and S. Lewandowsky.

 Beliefs and motives for sharing (false) information on social media.
 With R. Hertwig, S.M.
 Herzog, A. Kozyreva, and P. Lorenz-Spreen.